 Bordering Cambodia on one side and the Gulf of Thailand on the other, Trat province is a wonderful holiday destination with idyllic islands and a host of cultural activities to enjoy.
-With 52 islands in Trat, it’s the perfect location to go island hopping and explore the gorgeous Mu Ko Chang National Park.
+With 52 islands in Trat, this East Coast province is the perfect location to go island hopping and explore the gorgeous Mu Ko Chang National Park.
 And with a range of community based tourism initiatives, Trat province is also a rewarding destination for anybody who wants to support responsible tourism in Thailand.

 Trat city and the mainland

 Most travellers heading to the provincial capital of Trat city only pass through it on the way to Ko Chang and the other islands.
 Those that do spend some time in town and on the mainland will find an interesting range of activities to keep you occupied before hitting the islands.

 The history of the area is retold at the informative Trat National Museum, an elegantly restored colonial era building in Trat town.
 The exhibits explain about the different ethnic groups that have settled in Trat over the centuries including Chinese, Khmer and Vietnamese.
 The museum also recounts how Trat was briefly occupied by the French in the early 1900s and the Franco-Thai war in 1940 with the Battle of Ko Chang proving to be the turning point which led to an armistice.

 The black sand beach at Laem Ngop is one of only a handful of its kind in the world.
 Although the beach can be classed as unusual rather than spectacular, the nearby visitor centre and the walkway over the mangroves make it an interesting diversion if you’re in the area.
 And just a short distance away is the Laem Ngop lighthouse and viewpoint for wonderful sunset views over the Gulf of Thailand.